Pala d'Oro: Description

 The altarpiece is 3 meters (9.8 ft) wide by 2 meters (6.6 ft) tall.
 It is made of gold and silver, 187 enamel plaques, and 1,927 gems.
 These include 526 pearls, 330 garnets, 320 emeralds, 255 sapphires, 183 amethysts, 175 agates, 75 rubies, 34 topazes, 16 carnelians, and 13 jaspers.

 Top Section

 The altarpiece consists of two parts.
 The enamels in the top section of the Pala d'Oro contain the Archangel Michael at the center, with six images depicting the Life of Christ on either side of him, which were added in 1209.
 They show the Entry of Christ into Jerusalem, Descent into Limbo, Crucifixion, Ascension, Pentecost, and Death of the Virgin.
-It's generally thought that these weren't originally part of the altarpiece, as their stylistic features place them into the 12th century, and they were probably looted during the Fourth Crusade.
+It's generally thought that these were not originally part of the altarpiece, as their stylistic features place them into the 12th century, and they were probably looted during the Fourth Crusade.

 Bottom Section

 The bottom section contains the enamels that told the Life of St. Mark.
 These were created in 1105 in Constantinople, and were commissioned by Doge Ordelaffo Falier.
 They used to be positioned along the base, but have since been moved to their current position along the sides and the top row of this section.

 Also in the bottom section is an enamel depicting Christ at the center of the altarpiece, and the four circular enamels around him are images of the Four Evangelists.
 To the right and left of Christ are the twelve apostles, six to each side.
 Above Christ is an empty throne, which represents the Last Judgement and the Second Coming of Christ, with angels and archangels on either side of it.
 Underneath Christ and the apostles are the twelve prophets, with the Virgin—flanked by Falier and Empress Irene—at the center.